-We’re pleased to announce that Datadog Synthetic Monitoring now supports cross-browser testing on both Firefox and Chrome, with additional browsers coming soon.
+We’re pleased to announce that Datadog Synthetic Monitoring now supports cross-browser testing on Firefox, Chrome, and Microsoft Edge, with support for Internet Explorer 11 in private beta.
 Cross-browser tests can be run automatically on a range of devices and in any environment, including CI pipelines, so teams can deploy changes on a regular basis while providing a consistent experience to every user, regardless of their browser choice.

-Datadog Synthetic Monitoring enables you to create code-free, end-to-end browser tests by recording each step of key user journeys and adding specificity with optional assertions.
-Datadog Synthetic browser tests also use machine learning to detect UI changes and update automatically, so you can spend more time building features and less time maintaining your test infrastructure.
+Datadog Synthetic Monitoring enables you to create code-free, end-to-end browser tests by recording each step of key user journeys and adding assertions to validate that your application is responding as expected.
+Datadog Synthetic browser tests also use a multi-locator targeting algorithm to detect expected UI changes and update automatically.
+This ensures that your tests do not fail as a result of frontend changes, so you can spend more time building features and less time maintaining your tests.

-Now, users can run browser tests in both Firefox and Chrome in order to capture browser-specific issues.
+Now, users can run browser tests in Firefox, Chrome, Edge, and IE11 in order to capture browser-specific issues without managing a complex test infrastructure.
 During the test creation process, simply select which browsers, devices, and locations you want to test against.
 When the test runs, Datadog will record screenshots of the UI at each step, which will be linked to relevant error messages, resources, and traces.
 And by comparing runs of the same test on different browsers, you can easily pinpoint styling and functionality issues that are happening at the browser level.

-In addition to allowing you to configure tests to run from different locations, devices, and browsers, Datadog also lets you execute the same tests in pre-production environments, including CI pipelines.
-This enables you to continually verify the performance of new features throughout the development process so you can remain agile, ship with confidence, and prevent code changes from disproportionately affecting a certain subset of your user base.
-And because Datadog lets you run the same test suite in CI pipelines that you do in production, you don’t have to worry about creating and maintaining separate tests for each environment.
+Datadog lets you execute the same tests in all of your environments, including CI pipelines, in order to continually verify the performance of new features throughout the development process.
+This enables you to shift your cross-browser testing strategy to the left so you can remain agile, ship with confidence, and prevent code changes from disproportionately affecting a certain subset of your user base.
+And since you can run the same test suite for both testing and monitoring purposes, you don’t have to worry about creating and maintaining separate tests for each environment.

-You can use our API and command line interface (CLI) to automate test execution in the CI, and configure key tests to block deployment when they fail.
-This allows you to protect your production environment from changes that perform inconsistently across different browsers.
-Tests are executed in parallel, rather than sequentially, in order to prevent blocking tasks from slowing down your pipeline.
-You can visualize results directly in the Datadog UI, as well as inside the CI pipeline, as shown below.
+You can use our API and command line interface (CLI) to automate test execution in the CI.
+This allows you to protect your production environment from changes that perform inconsistently across different browsers by automatically blocking deployment when key tests fail.
+All Synthetic tests can be executed in parallel, which keeps your pipeline execution duration low and enables you to stick to your CI execution SLOs.
+And once your tests have executed, you can visualize results in either the Datadog UI or your own CI, as shown below.

 Visit our documentation for detailed instructions on how to create Synthetic browser tests.
 Or, if you’re not signed up with Datadog, get started with a 14-day free trial.